efrederickson/SharpLua/README.txt

   - table.removeitem - removes an item from a table

 Current projects:
-SharpLua              The SharpLua parser and interpreter SharpLua.Serializer   Serializes a #Lua AST parsed from a source file SharpLua.Compiler     A simple compiler for #Lua, I used the L# compiler SharpLua.Interpreter  SharpLua's interpreter program SharpLuaAddIn         A SharpDevelop addin with syntax highlighting for #Lua CryptoLib             An experimental encryption lib for #Lua
+SharpLua                The SharpLua parser and interpreter SharpLua.Serializer     Serializes a #Lua AST parsed from a source file SharpLua.Compiler       A simple compiler for #Lua, I used the L# compiler SharpLua.Interactive    SharpLua's interpreter program SharpLua.Scripts        Some example scripts SharpLua.Web            A WebHandler for #Lua SharpLua.Web.TestPages  Test web pages in #Lua SharpLuaAddIn           A SharpDevelop addin with syntax highlighting for #Lua CryptoLib               An experimental encryption lib for #Lua

 To compile CryptoLib, you will need to change the reference to IExtendFramework to wherever you have an IExtendFramework dll